 There are so many Harry Potter moments that one can’t help but see as metaphors for grief.
 Near the end of the series, though, Harry believes he is about to go to his death.
 At this moment, the resurrection stone brings forth the ghost-like presence of his parents and other loved ones.
-His mother tells him they have been with him all along and when Harry asks them to stay with him, his mom confirms to him they will always be with him.
-I know I know, it might sound a little cheesy, but at a moment when Harry felt so utterly alone, this experience/reminder provided a palpable comfort and strength.
+His mother tells him they were with him all along.
+When Harry asks them to stay with him, his mom confirms to him they will always be with him.
+I know it might sound a little cheesy, but—at a moment when Harry felt so utterly alone—this experience/reminder provided a palpable comfort and strength.

 Thoughts on grief in Harry Potter?
-Leave a comment!
-As always, subscribe to get our posts sent right to your inbox.
+Leave a comment and subscribe!

 After writing online articles for What’s Your Grief

 for over a decade, we finally wrote a tangible,

 What’s Your Grief?
 Lists to Help you Through Any Loss is for people experiencing any type of loss.
 This book discusses some of the most common grief experiences and breaks down psychological concepts to help you understand your thoughts and emotions.
 It also shares useful coping tools, and helps the reader reflect on their unique relationship with grief and loss.